Imburse-Payments/imburse-payments.github.io/pages/tutorials/claiming-and-redeeming-a-reward.md

 ```

 #### Response
-The response is `201 - Accpted` with the following custom header.
+The response is `202 - Accepted` with the following custom header.

 **Note: The `taskId` on the end of the location header is unique to claiming this reward.
 Each claim will have a different `taskId`.**